maksymkaD/weathermanbot/README.md

 # weathermanbot
-Telegram bot, which sends weather in city, which is inputted into console.
+Telegram bot, which sends weather in the city, which is inputted into console.